Bo's Memoir

 PTSD

-During the process of writing this memoir, I have come to believe that the emotionally strenuous times over the skies of North Vietnam during my three deployments and the experience of losing close friends in combat resulted in a type of mild but significant variety of Post Traumatic Stress Disorder (PTSD) known as "emotional numbness".
+During the process of writing this memoir, I have come to believe that the emotional stress I experienced over the skies of North Vietnam during my three deployments particularly after loosing one of my good friends, PC Craig on July 4th, 1967 and during all of the Operation Linebacker 1 during the summer and fall of 1972 resulted in a type of mild but significant variety of Post Traumatic Stress Disorder (PTSD) known as "emotional numbness" (The inability to grieve/survivor's guilt).
 All good carrier combat pilots have to have the ability to compartmentalize; focusing only on the business at hand in order to properly fly the aircraft.
 This is particularly critical when experiencing inflight emergencies as an incorrect action can cause the loss of the aircraft and possibly the life of the pilot.
 In combat, it also became necessary to put off grieving for someone who has just been lost in order to continue to fly the mission in progress or the next mission after that.
 After awhile, you may be unable to outwardly display grief at all.
 An advantage of this "emotional numbness" is that it is easier to concentrate on those things you can control and ignore those that you cannot.
-I think that the losses we experienced during my first two Vietnam deployments significantly affected my third Vietnam deployment with VA-82.
-I was not more cautious; exactly the opposite.
-I believed that "speed was life" and being aggressive and unpredictable increased my chances of survival.
+I think that the losses we experienced during my 1967 Vietnam deployment significantly affected my third Vietnam deployment with VA-82.
+Although I didn't recognize it at the time, I was not more cautious; exactly the opposite.
+I adopted a "warrior mentality"I thought being aggressive and unpredictable increased my chances of survival.
 I focused on the missions and was somewhat emotionally detached from my fellow Marauder pilots lest I should loose one of them.
-I think that is why I had very little memory about that deployment until I reconnected with my VA-82 shipmates while writing my memoir.
+After I flew a mission, I put it out of my mind, got ready for the next mission then forgot about that one and prepared for the next day etc. I think that why I had very little memory about that deployment except for our liberty visit to Singapore where the wives joined us!
+I didn't remember any of the combat related stuff until I reconnected with my VA-82 shipmates while writing this memoir.

 This is a relevant excerpt from Mike Spencer's book, "One Man's Journey: The Life, Lessons & Legacy of a World War II Fighter Pilot"

 After a pilot was short down, "we all gathered in the tent and had a drink in his honor. ..The next morning, life went on as though he hadn't been there at all.
-That's the way it had to be. ...Fighter pilots by the nature of their jobs need to show little emotion. ...
+That's the way it had to be. ....Fighter pilots by the nature of their jobs need to show little emotion. ...
 If a pilot were shot down, we didn't say, "Oh how awful.
 I feel sorry for him".
 No, instead we went out and tried to kill the guy who shot him, and then we went on with our lives...My lack of emotion sometimes surprised me, but I suppose that was how I coped with the reality of war.

 I've read the writings of many philosophers, and several have alluded to the idea that strong people don't get too involved in things over which we have no control.
 That's the feeling I had about fighter pilots."